microsoft/pxt-adafruit/docs/reference/radio/send-string.md

 # Send String

 Sends a string to other micro:bits in the area connected by radio.
+The maximum string length is 19 characters.

 ```sig
 radio.sendString("Hello!")